Milling Products, Malt, Starches from India Tariff: 10% (2026)

 Milling Products, Malt, Starches from India represent an important segment of bilateral trade, with approximately $130B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of milling products, malt, starches from India are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of milling products, malt, starches from India are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Milling Products, Malt, Starches (HTS Chapter 11) carry an average MFN duty rate of 3% in addition to the Section 122 tariff.
+Milling Products, Malt, Starches (HTS Chapter 11) carry an average MFN duty rate of 3% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from India.

 Key products in HTS Chapter 11 imported from India include Wheat flour, Corn starch, Malt, Rice flour, Potato starch, and Wheat gluten.